virdiggg/header-ci3/README.md

 $this->headers->setHeaders();
 ```
 - This will modify `Strict-Transport-Security` header, it tells browsers to prefer HTTPS.
 Parameter is a string.
-- Make sure whether if you have CONST ENVIRONMENT or not, if you are not, this will create it's own ENVIRONMENT.
+- Make sure whether you have CONST ENVIRONMENT or not, if you are not, this will create it's own ENVIRONMENT.
 - If ENVIRONMENT = 'production' (most likely not localhost), it will add this header.
 Otherwise, no.
 ```
 $this->headers = new Headers();